 Scheduled maintenance on the SADV Network will be performed during a standard maintenance window during change control windows as determined in consultation with the relevant 3rd party provider of the Access Circuit.
 SADV and the network provider reserves the right to perform emergency maintenance without prior notice, but SADV shall nonetheless endeavour to provide such notice as is reasonably and practically possibly in the circumstances.

 9 SET UP AND CONFIGURATION/ INSTALLATION FEES

-9.1 The Customer shall be afforded the opportunity to select between one of the
+9.1 The Customer shall be afforded the opportunity to select between one of the following options: